Barbushe

 Barbushe was a hunter and pagan chief priest who was the most prominent leader of the indigenous animists of Dala, a place which would become the most important site in the history of the foundation of Kano, now a state in Northern Nigeria.

 Background

+Indigenous minority of pagans still residing in an around northern Nigeria proport the oral record of Barbushe's lineage going back by the chiefs of the ancestral animist tribes recollection 40 to 50 generations before the arrival of Bagauda an Islam.
 Barbushe was the son of Buzame, who was the son of Garageje, who was one of the four sons of Dala.
 Dala was one of the first settlers around Dala Hill who came after the blacksmith, Kano, found iron ore and fertile land there.
 Dala is responsible for the refinement of the pagan religion, using his extensive knowledge of cultures and religions around the world to create a more sophisticated form of idol worship, which was heavily laced with middle eastern lore.
 The city of Dala and the Dala Hill are named after him.

 Description

 Barbushe was said to be a man of enormous stature.
 He was exceptionally strong and a skilled hunter who would kill elephants with his stick and carry them on his back for miles.